 - The India-US Cyber Framework signed in September 2016, provides for expanding cooperation in cyber domain.
 The fourth India-US Cyber Security Dialogue was held in Washington in February 2018.

-- In 2020, India responded to the US request for pharmaceuticals, PPEs, masks and other essential medical supplies.
-As the second wave of pandemic hit India in April 2021, the U.S. Government and its private sector extended their support in India’s efforts to confront the COVID infections.
+- In 2020, India provided the U.S. with pharmaceuticals, PPE, and medical supplies.
+During India's COVID-19 second wave in April 2021, the U.S. government and private sector supported India's response efforts.